Dynamic Pricing in Insurance Using AI and Predictive Analytics

 New insurance entrants: These digitally powered insurance start-ups have no legacy issues to deal with.
 They come offering products that are built with advanced technology.
 Their dynamic pricing is an inherent part of their offering and is grabbing the attention of Gen Z and many millennials as well.
 Gen Z will one day be the biggest slice in the customer pie.
 The right time to grab their attention is now.

-Dynamic pricing in insurance is creating policies that are cheaper for low-risk customers.
+Disruptive technologies like AI Dynamic pricing in insurance is creating policies that are cheaper for low-risk customers.
 High-risk policyholders have a different premium model that is again divided based on various factors and user behaviors.
 For instance, infrequent drivers will pay lower auto insurance, while those driving more frequently on highways will pay a higher premium.
 Within the latter group, premiums can again differ based on their driving behavior(e.g. how many times do drivers shift lanes) and speed limits adhered to.
 These are only a few potential factors, there are actually hundreds of signals that can go into dynamic pricing.

 If insurance carriers continue to use a limited set of risk differentiators, they will find that the majority of their clients will fall into the riskier and hence less profitable group.
 The younger group of digitally advanced clientele would have moved to carriers who dovetail their policy plans with smart pricing that is designed for rapid deployment.